Jets agree to 4-year, $96 million contract extension with All-Pro Quinnen Williams, AP source says

 The 25-year-old Williams had a breakout season after steadily improving the last few years.
 He was a first-time All-Pro and Pro Bowl selection and set career highs with 12 sacks, 28 quarterback hits and 12 tackles for loss while establishing himself as one of the game’s elite defensive tackles.
 He was also selected the Jets’ MVP by his teammates.

-The third overall pick out of Alabama in 2019, Williams was entering the final year of his rookie contract.
-He was due to make a fully guaranteed $9.6 million this year after his fifth-year option was picked up by the Jets last offseason.
+The third overall pick out of Alabama in 2019, Williams was entering the final year of his rookie contract and due to make a fully guaranteed $9.6 million after his fifth-year option was picked up by the Jets last offseason.

 But he was looking for a much bigger payday after he thought he proved his worth to the Jets.